-Many of the needs of public housing residents and Housing Choice vouchers holders are similar to lowincome residents not receiving RHA's support such as housing stability, access to transportation, and employment.
+Many of the needs of public housing residents and Housing Choice vouchers holders are similar to other low-income residents such as housing stability, access to transportation, and employment.
 According to RHA's waiting list, the greatest need is for one- and two-bedroom units.
-There is also a need for units accessible for individuals with disabilities.
+There is also a need for units with accessibility features.
 Resident comments from the Consolidated Plan public hearing held in December 2024 suggest a community-wide need for additional family housing, housing for youth exiting the foster system, and homeownership opportunities with more dense and affordable multifamily units.
 Residents also expressed need for improved anti-poverty programs that support low-income residents.